broeker/jumpsuit/src/pages/index.md

     complicated to use.
 And way less fun to fly.
   title: ''
 mainbody:
-  content: >-
+  content: >
-    The future is not about any one technology or JavaScript framework or a cool new hosting platform.
-Instead, we are facing a fundamental shift in how we build and think about the web.[^2] We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
+    The age of the monolithic CMS and our traditional server-based solutions are dead or dying.
+Modern-day web developers (and the clients we serve) are in the middle of a fundamental shift in how we build and think about the web.[^2] We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.

-    But the truth is that we are no longer building websites.
+    We are no longer building websites.
+We are building user interfaces.

-    Our job today is building user interfaces, and creating delightful tools and user experiences that help people on their journey through the massively complicated array of websites and apps and digital signage and the Internet of Things we have woven over the past 25 years.
-The backend has been solved, and is now fully commoditized.
+    The backend has been solved and commoditized.[^6] Our primary focus is now on creating fast and delightful user experiences that are accessible, device-agnostic, and useful.
+Those who fail to recognize and embrace this massive shift in how and what we build will wake up someday soon to find themselves behind the wheel of a horse and carriage as the rest of the world zips by in speedy cars.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram